-Notes to interim financial information for the six-month period ended June 30, 2022 In millions of reais, unless otherwise stated
+Notes to interim financial information for the six-month period ended June 30, 2022

-- Inventories: it should also be noted that the Company's inventory balances are presented at their net realizable value (Note 7(a)) (cost without recoverable tax and deducted from net realizable value losses) and not at their probable sales price totaling of R\$11,320 (Note 14(f)), when then the current assets would leverage in R\$4,687.

-- Deferred revenue: amounting to R\$104, which will be realized through the recognition of revenues and not through disbursement of cash;
+- Inventories: it should also be noted that the Company's inventory balances are presented at their net realizable value (Note 7(a)) (cost without recoverable tax and deducted from net realizable value losses) and not at their probable sales price totaling of R\$11,320 (Note 14(f)), when then the current assets would leverage in R\$4,687. - Deferred revenue: amounting to R\$104, which will be realized through the recognition of revenues and not through disbursement of cash;

-In considering these aspects, the Company's Net Working Capital would has a positive liquidity ratio.
+In considering these aspects, the Company's Net Working Capital would have a positive liquidity ratio.